vaishnavsm/vaishnavsm.github.io/_posts/2024-01-14-a-practical-tls-handshake-walkthrough.md

 title: A Practical TLS Handshake Walkthrough
 subtitle: Manually perform each step that goes on during a TLS handshake to see what it's like
 layout: post
-tags: ['Walkthroughs', 'Security']
+tags: ['Tech', 'Walkthroughs']
 ---

 # What is TLS?

 TLS, or Transport Layer Security, is an encryption and authentication protocol that's designed to keep your data safe when browsing.
 It's the S in HTTPS, FTPS, and one of the S-es in SMTPS.
 It's what allows the padlock in the browser to padlock.
 The TLS protocol natively works with anything that runs on the TCP protocol.
 This is why you see TLS all over the place!

 A TLS session is established right after the TCP connection is established, and before any application-protocol level (Read, HTTP, FTP, etc) shenanigans start.
 This ensures that anything that happens in the application layer is automatically encrypted from the beginning.
 This session establishment happens with a process called a TLS Handshake.